 At the heart of the Master of Arts degree in Visual and Critical Studies is a core structure of visual theory surrounded by a flexible curriculum in which students, guided by SAIC faculty advisors, design their own course sequence to match their interests.
 The Visual and Critical Studies program aims to redefine disciplinary practices, and explores interdisciplinary, transdisciplinary, and postdisciplinary thinking and making.

-A unique aspect of the MAVCS program is the option of combining creative and critical practices: some students have studios, some have desks, and some have both.
-Each semester, curators, gallerists, and scholars from both inside and outside SAIC participate in critiques of MAVCS student work.
-This opportunity enables students to understand their work within a broader context and develop professional connections.
+Each year artists, curators, and scholars from both inside and outside SAIC participate in critiques of MAVCS student work.
+This opportunity enables students to understand their production in a broader context and develop professional connections.